 In January 2023, the first copycat version of Humira, an injectable drug approved for an array of inflammatory diseases, is set to launch in the U.S. Its arrival will mark the end of a two-decade run of market exclusivity during which Humira's maker, AbbVie, has earned nearly $200 billion from sales of the drug.

 Eight more biosimilars — as copies of biologic drugs are called — are expected to become available over the course of 2023, putting AbbVie under pressure.
 Anticipating the competition, the company has spent the past several years attempting to lessen its reliance on Humira, which as recently as 2019 accounted for more than half its revenue.

 While pharmaceutical companies periodically confront these "patent cliffs," none have been steeper than what AbbVie faces with Humira.
 Until now, the most lucrative product to go generic was Pfizer's cholesterol drug Lipitor, which at its height sold about $13 billion a year.
-Last year, sales of Humira totaled $20.7 billion.
+In 2021, sales of Humira totaled $20.7 billion.